sjoerdvanderhoorn/contenteditabletoolbar/README.md

 # ContentEditable Toolbar
-Adds a simple floating toolbar to contentEditable elements, without the need to add any properties in your HTML code.
+Adds a simple floating toolbar to contentEditable elements, without the need to add any extra properties to your HTML code.
+As text is selected, a popup toolbar shows, allowing the user to format the selection.
+The toolbar displays the current formatting that is applied and follows the cursor.

 # Example